cagedcrown/cagedcrown.github.io/work/index.md

   feature:
   teaser:
 ---
-A collection of projects & experiments.
+A collection of web developement projects & experiments.

 <div class="tiles">
 {% for post in site.categories.work %}